 Article 8 of the IALA Constitution regarding the authority, duties and functions of the Council.

-The provisions of IALA Standard 1010 on Aids to Navigation (AtoN) Planning and Service Requirement and the provisions of IALA Standard 1070 on Information Services
+The provisions of IALA Standard 1010 on Aids to Navigation (AtoN) Planning and Service Requirement and the provisions of IALA Standard 1070 on Information Services.

 RECOGNISING: